CenturyLinkCloud/PublicKB/Servers/setting-up-disaster-recovery-using-visions-solutions-double-take-availability.md

     ![DT-blueprint-license](../images/doubletake/DT-blueprint-license.png)

--   To manage the new server from the Double-Take Console by clicking on ‘Get Started’ and ‘Add Servers’
+5. To manage the new server from the Double-Take Console by clicking on ‘Get Started’ and ‘Add Servers’

     ![DT-console-addservers](../images/doubletake/DT-console-addservers.png)

--   Enter the IP address or hostname, user name and password in the
+6. Enter the IP address or hostname, user name and password in the
     prompt:

     ![DT-console-addservers-2](../images/doubletake/DT-console-addservers-2.png)

--   The ‘Manage Servers’ screen will show the status of the management connectivity
+7. The ‘Manage Servers’ screen will show the status of the management connectivity

     ![DT-console-manageservers](../images/doubletake/DT-console-manageservers.png)

--   Once connected, the server name and license will be displayed on the Management Console
+8. Once connected, the server name and license will be displayed on the Management Console

     ![DT-console-managelinux](../images/doubletake/DT-console-managelinux.png)

--   The server details can be seen by double clicking the server
+9. The server details can be seen by double clicking the server

     ![DT-console-serverdetails](../images/doubletake/DT-console-serverdetails.png)

 ### Target Server

--   From the Double-Take console, repeat the ‘Add Servers’ steps using the source server hostname/IP address, user name and password
+1. From the Double-Take console, repeat the ‘Add Servers’ steps using the Target server hostname/IP address, user name and password

--   The source server will appear on the managed server list with ‘Cannot Connect to Double-Take’ activity.
+2. The Source Server will appear on the managed server list with ‘Cannot Connect to Double-Take’ activity.

     ![DT-console-managenewservers](../images/doubletake/DT-console-managenewservers.png)

--   Right click on the source server and click on ‘Install’
+3. Right click on the Source Server and click on ‘Install’

     ![DT-console-install2take](../images/doubletake/DT-console-install2take.png)

--   The ‘Install’ screen will give the installation option, like temporary directory, installation path as well as schedule of the installation![](../images/doubletake/DT-console-install2take-2.png)
+4. The ‘Install’ screen will give the installation option, like temporary directory, installation path as well as schedule of the installation![](../images/doubletake/DT-console-install2take-2.png)

     ![DT-console-install2take-3](../images/doubletake/DT-console-install2take-3.png)

--   The ‘Manage Server’ screen will display the status of the installation, once completed, the source server will have ‘idle’ status and license status displayed
+5. The ‘Manage Server’ screen will display the status of the installation, once completed, the Source Server will have ‘idle’ status and license status displayed

     ![DT-console-manageservers-idle](../images/doubletake/DT-console-manageservers-idle.png)